BrendelGroup/FMAB/Assignments/I519F16/waitingTime/README.md

 You will fill in the gap in the **waiting_time()** function.
 It should generate a random sequence until the given pattern comes up, then stop and report the length of the sequence generated.

-Note that the main loop of this assignment is essentially the same as the [../randomSeq](first assignment).
+Note that the main loop of this assignment is essentially the same as the [first assignment](../randomSeq).
 My implementation is 8 lines and 7 of these are shared between the two.

 ## Output